F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 *`MacPro4,1`, `MacPro5,1`, and `Xserve3,1` systems experience issues with the Windows installer, follow the DISM installation section for instructions.

-If your machine is not listed, UEFI Windows will likely still install, but you may face stability/driver issues.
+If your machine isn't listed, UEFI Windows will likely still install, but you may face stability/driver issues.

 ## Disk Partitioning and Formatting